 - Write a 5–7 email welcome sequence

-- Start sharing content on one social platform where your audience spends time
+- Start sharing content on one social platform

-Days 31–60: Traffic and optimisation
+Days 31–60: Traffic and optimization

 - Continue publishing 2–3 new posts per week